Pay just $7.50 for postage

 SEE FOR YOURSELF!Try NOW!

-If you think winter recipes mean no more pumpkin, think again.
-Pumpkin is a nutritious, low fat, fiber-rich baking ingredient that, when used in recipes like my easy gluten free pumpkin scones with cranberries, is perfect for adding moisture, depth of flavor and rich color.
+If you think fall means pumpkin, you’re right!
+But I subscribe to the theory that pumpkin is a perfect baking ingredient year-round.
+It is a nutritious, low fat, fiber-rich baking ingredient that, when used in recipes like my easy gluten free pumpkin scones with (or without) cranberries, is perfect for adding moisture, depth of flavor and rich color.

-Cranberries are another favorite baking ingredient of mine, particularly this time of year.
+Cranberries are another favorite baking ingredient of mine, particularly in winter.
 There’s nothing like that tart pop! of flavor in an otherwise mellow quick bread or muffin.
 I think that’s why I love using it in this yummy gluten free pumpkin scones recipe.

 Many of us think of scones as a dry, flavorless bread-y thing the Brits love and the Americans can’t understand.
-Quite to the contrary, my gluten free pumpkin scones with cranberries are moist and full of tart flavor balanced by subtle sweetness and spice, topped with a light, crispy coating of cinnamon and sugar.
+Quite to the contrary, my gluten free pumpkin scones with (or without) cranberries are moist and full of spice balanced by subtle sweetness and spice, topped with a light, crispy coating of cinnamon and sugar.

 Preheat oven to 400°F.